 Once we had our drinks in hand, and our spot under the lush tree, it was show time.
 Vince Staples opened the show.
 I was excited for his set, because I love his albums.
 He is an amazing songwriter, there is no denying that.
 However, I was underwhelmed by his performance.
 I couldn’t help but notice how small he looked on such a huge stage.
 There was no spotlight, and the stage was filled with fog, it was hard to even locate him at times.
 “Is that him?
 Nope.
 That’s just an amp.”
 It was also offputting that he was the only person on stage.
 No drummer, no backups singers, not even someone controlling the prerecorded tracks playing behind him.
 Adding to the awkwardness, all of the Gorillaz equipment was already on stage, covered in tarps, giving the illusion that Staples was performing in a freshly painted house.
 Performance wise, his rapping was flawless, then he tried to sing to sing along on Kućka’s verse on “Yeah Right”, and it was tragic.
 Move over Biz Marquee.

 But I was not there for Vince Staples, I was there for Gorillaz.
 Vince Staples was just a bonus.
 We all huddled for warmth waiting for them to come on, then all the stage lights pointed at the crowd, the universal sign that the show is about to start.
-I was hoping to soak in the warmth of the stage lights, but no such luck.
+We all unsuccessfully tried to soak in the warmth of the stage lights for a moment.
 Out walked Damon Albarn, Mike Smith, Jeff Wootton, Seye Adelekan, Gabriel Wallace, Jesse Hackett, Karl Vanden Bossche, and six backup singers.

 Yes, they started their set with M1A1, a great choice.
 Their set was a perfect mix of old and new.
 Not nearly as many songs from heir self-titled album as I would’ve liked, but that’s just me.